abeldekat/lazyflex.nvim/README.md

 ### Custom presets and settings

-As an _optional_ step,
-the user can add custom functions for handling presets and changing settings.
+As an _optional_ step, the user can add custom functions for handling presets and changing settings to the `user` section in [opts].
 The following functions are used by **lazyflex**:

 - presets: `get_preset_keywords(name, enable_match)`